nickbrandt/GitLab/doc/user/project/web_ide/index.md

   [predefined environment variable](../../../ci/variables/predefined_variables.md)
   for GitLab Runners.
 This is where your project's repository resides.

-Once you have configured the web terminal for file syncing, then when the web terminal is started, a **Terminal** status is visible in the status bar.
+After you have configured the web terminal for file syncing, then when the web terminal is started, a **Terminal** status is visible in the status bar.

 ![Web IDE Client Side Evaluation](img/terminal_status.png)